My Agitations; The French Dissenter

 What is it that we do, exactly?

-My intervention started on week 1, when invading the space
+My intervention started on week 1, when I invaded the space

-stimulate reflection on the social impact of Art, and on social activism as an
+stimulate reflection on the social impact of art and social activism as an art form, inside (symbolic) and outside (active) the gallery.

 exhibition space of the Winchester Gallery, adjacent to WSA, showing a will to

-within which I could plot, listen to others, hide and change character.
+within which I could plot, listen to others, hide and change identity.
 By week

-2, the tent had become a changing room for a set of experimental characters to
+2, the tent had become a changing room for a set of experimental characters from which I could emerge at my convenience.

-The tent intended to make us all reflect on our own
+The tent, intended to stimulate reflection on our own

 exchange and comparative analysis…a field of alternatives, proposals and